staticfloat/cryptic-buildkite-plugin/README.md

 ## Utilities

-This repository has a few utility scripts:
+This repository has a few utility scripts.
+Note that most of them are most convenient when invoked from within your repository.

 * [`create_agent_keypair`](bin/create_agent_keypair): Generates the `agent.key` and `agent.pub` files.